Alanoud390/SDA-AIE-211-Bayan-Course/README.md

-## Bayan | بيان
+# Bayan | بيان
 ---

-# SDA-AIE-211 Bayan Course
+## Arabic Text Processing and Evaluation

-This repository contains my solutions and implementations for the SDAIA Academy Bayan Course labs.
-The project includes data preprocessing, dataset preparation, evaluation scripts, and experiments completed throughout the course.
+This project implements a set of Arabic text preprocessing and evaluation tools designed to support natural language processing workflows.
+The work includes building normalization functions for Arabic text, analyzing dialect-related challenges, conducting preprocessing experiments, and documenting benchmarking results.

-The work focuses on applying practical AI and machine learning concepts while following software engineering best practices such as version control, documentation, and reproducible experimentation.
+The repository contains custom preprocessing modules, evaluation scripts, experimental results, and supporting documentation.
+The goal is to improve text quality and consistency while providing a reproducible framework for testing and comparing preprocessing approaches.

 Course materials and resources are provided by SDAIA Academy: https://github.com/SDAIAAcademy